 Some writers say it looks like a large P. quadridichotomum from

 Madagascar.
+Recent DNA testing shows their close relationship.
 Fertile fronds droop down with many forks and the

 spore patches tend to be in the center of the